wonderflow-bv/wanda/.changeset/orange-tools-jam.md

 "@wonderflow/react-components": minor
 ---

-Reduce the sice of the icon inside big buttons and set the icon weight to `solid`
+Reduce the size of the icon inside big buttons and set the icon weight to `solid`